-All the other working groups have been set up for the establishment of the RFC 2 in November 2013.
-After this establishment, the nature of their work will evolve but they will remain active on a permanent basis.
+Most of the other working groups have been set up for the establishment of the RFC 2 in November 2013.
+After this establishment, the nature of their work evolved but they remain active on a permanent basis.

 ERTMS/ETCS Committee